Being a parent of an Irish athlete

 Winter sports are not always synonymous with Ireland, and yet the performances are coming.
 On the back of a solid showing at the European Youth Olympic Festival, Elle Murphy went on to win Ireland’s first major championship medal – a bronze in the U18 Alpine Combined at the FIS 2019 World Junior Alpine Ski Championships in Val di Fassa, Italy.

-It goes without saying that it takes a lot of commitment to don the Irish jersey, it takes talent and support from so many sides, least of all from family.
+It goes without saying that it takes a lot of commitment to don the Irish jersey, it takes talent and support from so many sides, most of all from family.

 At the EYOF while Team Ireland was small in numbers competing, the family support was strong.
 Matt Ryan’s father Ronan, originally from Ballinteer in Dublin, travelled to support his son, and Elle Murphy’s parents and grandparents made the trip from Dublin to cheer her on.